smartcontractkit/quickstarts-giveaway/README.md

 ## I. About

-The app is a highly configurable proof of concept for fair giveaways/giveaways using Chainlink Automation and VRF.
-It is capable of creating and resolving on demand utilizing the VRF Direct Funding method and Automations.
+The app is a highly configurable proof of concept for provably-fair giveaways using Chainlink Automation and VRF.
+It is capable of creating giveaways and resolving on-demand utilizing the VRF Direct Funding method and Automations.

 ![image](https://i.imgur.com/lCIAVrR.png)